1811 German Coast uprising: Escalation

 The rebellion gained momentum quickly.
-The approximately 15 enslaved people at Andry's plantation, about 30 mi upriver from New Orleans, joined another eight enslaved people from the next-door plantation of the widows of Jacques and Georges Deslondes.
-This was the home plantation of Charles Deslondes, a slave driver (an enslaved overseer of other slaves) later described by one of the captured slaves as the "principal chief of the brigands".
-Small groups of enslaved people joined from every plantation the rebels passed.
+The approximately 15 slaves at Andry's plantation, about 30 mi upriver from New Orleans, joined another eight slaves from the next-door plantation of the widows of Jacques and Georges Deslondes.
+This was the home plantation of Charles Deslondes, a slave driver (a slave overseer of other slaves) later described by one of the captured slaves as the "principal chief of the brigands".
+Small groups of slaves joined from every plantation the rebels passed.
 Witnesses remarked on their organized march.
 They carried mostly pikes, hoes, and axes, but few firearms, and they marched to drums while some carried flags.
-Approximately 10–25% of any given plantation's enslaved population joined with them.
+Approximately 10–25% of any given plantation's slave population joined with them.

 At the plantation of James Brown, Kook, one of the most active participants and key figures in the story of the uprising, joined the insurrection.
 At the next plantation down, Kook attacked and killed François Trépagnier with an axe.
 He was the second and last planter killed in the rebellion.
 After the band of slaves passed the LaBranche plantation, they stopped at the home of the local physician.
 Finding him gone, Kook set his house on fire.

-Some planters testified at the trials in parish courts that they were warned by those enslaved of the uprising.
+Some planters testified at the trials in parish courts that they were warned by slaves of the uprising.
 Others regularly stayed in New Orleans, where many had town houses, and trusted their plantations to overseers to run.
 Planters quickly crossed the Mississippi River to escape the insurrection and to raise a militia.

-As those escaping moved downriver, they passed larger plantations, from which other enslaved people joined them.
-Numerous enslaved people joined the insurrection from the Meuillion plantation, the largest and wealthiest plantation on the German Coast.
+As the rebels moved downriver, they passed larger plantations, from which other slaves joined them.
+Numerous slaves joined the insurrection from the Meuillion plantation, the largest and wealthiest plantation on the German Coast.
 The rebels laid waste to Meuillion's house.
 They tried to set it on fire, but a slave named Bazile fought the fire and saved the house.

+The uprising started in present-day LaPlace and followed a 20-mile trek on the old River Road through the present-day towns of Montz, Norco, New Sarpy, Destrehan, St. Rose and ended at much of what had once been the Kenner and Henderson Plantations and is now Rivertown and Louis Armstrong International Airport in Kenner.
 After nightfall the escaping slaves reached Cannes-Brulées, about 15 mi northwest of New Orleans.
 The men had traveled between 14 and 22 mi, a march that probably took them seven to ten hours.
 By some accounts, they numbered "some 200 slaves", although other accounts estimated up to 500.
 As typical of revolts of most classes, free or slave, the insurgent slaves were mostly young men between the ages of 20 and 30.
-They represented primarily lower-skilled occupations on the sugar plantations, where enslaved people labored in difficult conditions with a low life expectancy.
+They represented primarily lower-skilled occupations on the sugar plantations, where slaves labored in difficult conditions with a low life expectancy.